rohitkumarchaurasiya111/rohitkumarchaurasiya111/README.md

 ### B.Tech in Computer Science & Engineering | 4th Year Student at KIIT University

-I'm an independent and self-motivated learner, currently pursuing my B.Tech in Computer Science & Engineering at Kalinga Institute of Industrial Technology (KIIT) with a 9.69 CGPA (till 6th semester).
+I'm an independent and self-motivated learner, currently pursuing my B.Tech in Computer Science & Engineering at Kalinga Institute of Industrial Technology (KIIT).
 I have a strong passion for web development, algorithms, and problem-solving.
 I love working on projects that involve interactive and educational tools.

 - 🌍 Currently based in Bhubaneswar, India
 - 🎓 B.Tech CSE (2022-2026) | KIIT University